amosproj/amos2024ws02-backup-metadata-analyzer/Documentation/README.md

 Fill the `.env` file with the mailing information
-Hint: For gmail you have to generate an app password, which you have to use as password in the `.env` file
+Hint: For gmail you have to generate an app password, which you have to use as password in the `.env` file For changes in templates being used, you have to restart the backend

 ## Installing new dependencies